CERTCC/CERT-Guide-to-CVD/docs/tutorials/cvd_is_a_process.md

 also known as a patch.
 However, often the vendor issuing an update is just the first step towards remediation of the installed base of vulnerable systems.
 Deployers must still ensure that patches are deployed in a timely manner to the systems they need to protect.
-A more detailed discussion of [Roles in CVD](../topics/roles/index.md) is available.